dotnet/arcade/Documentation/Darc.md

 Then, at the last moment, they make a test only fix and check it in.
 It flows to core-sdk quickly, but gets held up in the other repos that pull Microsoft.NETCore.App due to them not taking any new PRs.
-This certainly counts as an incoherency, but becuase there is no semantic product difference between the two versions in the graph there may be no harm in shipping with that incoherency.
+This certainly counts as an incoherency, but because there is no semantic product difference between the two versions in the graph there may be no harm in shipping with that incoherency.